dotnet/docs-maui/docs/data-cloud/push-notifications.md

     ```

     The `UseAuthentication` extension method registers the middleware that uses the previously registered authentication scheme. `UseAuthentication` must be called before any middleware that depends on users being authenticated.

+    > [!IMPORTANT]
+    > While an API key isn't as secure as a token, it will suffice for this tutorial, and be easily configured via the [ASP.NET Middleware](/aspnet/core/fundamentals/middleware).

 ### Add dependencies and configure services